 Visiting Playas del Coco

 The small but far from sleepy town of Playas del Coco is located in the Gulf of Papagayo.
 Costa Rica has its fair share of adrenaline filled surfer destinations and inspiring yoga retreats.
 However, your trip shouldn’t be deprived of the beach town seeking to soothe your senses and release your inhibitions.
-Coco has grown from a small fishing village into one of the most beloved beach destinations in Guanacaste.
-Located at only 25 minutes from the international airport in Liberia, it is one of the easiest beaches to reach.
+Coco has grown from a small fishing village into one of the best beaches in Costa Rica.
+Located at only 25 minutes from the international airport in Liberia in the province of Guanacaste it is one of the easiest beaches to reach.
 Its relaxed atmosphere has attracted a great number of expats and turned a slumbering town into a booming paradise.
 Enjoy some time with the family, explore Costa Rica’s aquatic wonders or end the day with a good party.
 Playas del Coco is the place you visit to unwind and simply enjoy life pura vida style.

 Perfect family beach

 If you walk along the beach, you will see most of the visitors are families or friends just looking for a relaxing time.
 Compared to some of the other popular destinations in Guanacaste offering thrill and adventure, Coco has found its voice as a laid-back beach town.
 The calm waves may not accommodate surfers, but rather welcome children or even pets who want to enjoy the waters.
 If you want to add some extra fun to the mix, why not ride a banana boat or rent an ATV!